oasis-tcs/openc2-oc2ls/oc2ls.md

-As the specification explains:  [RFC 3444](#rfc3444), "Information Models and Data Models", notes that the main purpose of an information model is to model objects at a conceptual level, independent of specific implementations or protocols used to transport the data.
+As the specification explains:  [RFC 3444](#rfc3444), "Information Models and Data Models", notes that the main purpose of an **information model** is to model objects at a conceptual level, independent of specific implementations or protocols used to transport the data.
 JADN provides a tool for developing information models, which can be used to define and generate physical data models, validate information instances, and enable lossless translation across data formats.

-A JADN specification consists of type definitions that comprise the information model, and serialization rules that define how information instances are represented as data.
+A JADN specification consists of:
+ -  type definitions that comprise the information model, and
+ -  serialization rules that define how information instances are represented as data.

 The model is documented using a compact and expressive interface definition language, property tables, or entity relationship diagrams, easing integration with existing design processes and architecture tools.

 JADN defines a set of base types that includes five "primitives